-Few would describe the Mount Vernon Ladies' Association founder Ann Pamela Cunningham as a cheerleader for the feminist movement, in part because her rescue of George Washington's historic estate came long before this term was popularized.
-The trailblazing organization she created was a feat born out of integrity, determination, and bravery.
+The Mount Vernon Ladies' Association and founder Ann Pamela Cunningham rescued George Washington's historic estate.
+The trailblazing organization Cunningham created was a feat born out of integrity, determination, and bravery.

 There is no doubt that this seemingly mild-mannered lady from South Carolina recognized the untapped power and determination of American women early on.
 Without being disingenuous or manipulative, she sought women with a certain set of characteristics to serve as Vice Regents for the association.
 She needed women who were smart, creative, and perhaps most of all, connected.
 Miss Cunningham knew to be successful in purchasing Mount Vernon, she needed to find a way for her ladies to work with men, not around them.

 When asked what qualities were sought to be a member of the of the association, Miss Cunningham defined the role of a Vice Regent as such:

 She shall be of a family whose social position would command the confidence of the State, and enable her to enlist the aid of persons of the widest influence...She must be able to command considerable leisure, as the duties will require much time until stipulated funds are raised.
 She should also possess liberal patriotism, energy of character, cultivation of mind, and such a combination of mental powers as will insure that she shall wisely and judiciously exercise the power of voting in Grand Council upon the future guardianship and improvement of Mount Vernon.